“There will be glory, HONOR and peace to every man that does good.”

 Highly Esteemed Men and Women of the World

 President Yoweri Museveni, of Uganda – Honored for his great leadership in establishing and maintaining peace in his country.
-He has support the efforts of bringing awareness programs initiated by the First Lady Janet Museveni
+He has supported the efforts of bringing awareness programs initiated by the First Lady Janet Museveni

 Former President Joaquim Chassino, of the Republic of Mozambique – Honored for his good governance and being the only president in African history to, for the betterment of the country, turn power over early in his career as President of the Republic of Mozambique